Cillian-G/daragh_goan_portfolio/README.md

 ## User Stories

 As a user I would like to ________________________________________ .
-- I want to see images of Daraghs work.
+- I want to see images and videos of Daraghs work.
 - I want to be able to find links to Daraghs social media pages.
-- I want to be able to find Daraghs contact details. etc etc
+- I want to be able to find Daraghs contact details.
+- I want to find out more about Daragh

 ## UX (briefly explain your design)